n2ygk/mulesoft-demo-jsonapi/README.md

 ## TO DO

+- Fix POST of relationships which currently generates bad data that causes dataweave to blow up on get.
 - Add self links to relationships
 - Apikit still allowing incorrect POSTs (e.g. relationships missing data key)
 - PATCH flow working but: